 The Western Australian Governor, James Stirling, arranged for a townsite to be surveyed and took a large land grant himself at the southern edge of the town, now marked by Stirling Street.
 Governor Stirling named Bunbury after a soldier who was the first to travel to the area overland.

-Governor John Stirling sent farmers John and Helen Scott to develop a farm on his land, at Eelup, which is now a major traffic intersection to the east of Bunbury.
+Governor James Stirling sent farmers John and Helen Scott to develop a farm on his land in 1838, at Eelup, which is now a major traffic intersection to the east of Bunbury.

 The early settlers depended heavily on trade with North American whaling ships, already catching whales in the Indian Ocean and rendering their fat for whale oil.
 The settlers provided fresh meat and vegetables, which the whalers exchanged for oil, tobacco, and spirits.